wp-plugins/simple-links/readme.txt

 * And much more

 The admin screen is extendable for developers familiar with using filters or template overrides.

+Additonal Seralized Safe tables may be adding using the 'gluu-seralized-tables' filter checkboxes to tap into this will be coming in a future release.

 == Installation ==